CVeloy/GFW-raster-maker/README.md

 *GFW script Rmd:

--In the inizialization of the object "directory" place directory where will house the files and where the raster files will be written(subfolder structure must follow the dropbox structure)
+-In the inizialization of the object "directory" place directory that will house the files and where the raster files will be written(subfolder structure must follow the dropbox structure)

 -Folder [disk]/TEMP should be on a directory with enough space and easily accessible when making global data